Incident Workflows

 Manually Run a Workflow via Web or Mobile App

-- In the web or mobile app, click the incident's Title to view its details page, and then click Run a Workflow in the actions menu.
+- In the web or mobile app, click the incident's Title to view its details page, then click Run a Workflow in the actions menu.

-- In the mobile app you may also tap More and select Run a Workflow.
+- In the mobile app, you may also tap More and select Run a Workflow.

 - Select your desired Workflow.